 sqlmap relies on the Metasploit Framework for some of its post-exploitation takeover features.
-You need to grab a copy of it from the download page - the required version is 3.5 or higher.
-For the ICMP tunneling out-of-band takeover technique, sqlmap requires Impacket library too.
+You need to grab a copy of the framework from the download page - the required version is 3.5 or higher.
+For the ICMP tunneling out-of-band takeover technique, sqlmap requires the Impacket library too.

-If you are willing to connect directly to a database server (-d switch), without passing via a web application, you need to install Python bindings for the database management system that you are going to attack:
+If you are willing to connect directly to a database server (-d switch), without passing through the web application, you need to install Python bindings for the database management system that you are going to attack: